Bentley Oakes

 • digital twins, including their structure and construction

-• representation of domain-specific knowledge, such as employing ontologies and ontological reasoning
+• representations of domain-specific knowledge, such as ontologies and ontological reasoning

 • model transformations and their verification